Best AI Coding Assistants & Code Review Tools (2026)

 - Technical Debt: Identifying and fixing "spaghetti code" without breaking existing features.

 - The Ecosystem Giants: GitHub Copilot and Gemini Code Assist.
-These are the industry standards.
-They are safe, highly integrated into enterprise workflows (GitHub, Google Cloud), and benefit from the largest training sets on earth.
+These are the industry standards, safe, deeply integrated into enterprise workflows, and backed by the largest training sets on earth.
+Copilot's recent Workspace feature makes it a formidable full-stack partner.

-- Quality & Test Experts: Qodo (formerly Codium), GoCodeo, and Refact.ai.
+- Quality & Test Experts: Qodo and GoCodeo.
 These aren't just about writing code; they're about making sure the code is good.
 They specialize in automated testing and reducing technical debt.

 How to Choose Your Assistant